Darshanchinivar/Hospital_management_system/README.md

 ### For Doctors:
 1. Log in to your dashboard.
 2. View and manage patient appointments.

 ---

-## Screenshots
-Add relevant screenshots of your application to showcase its features.

----

-## Contribution
-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository.
-2. Create a new branch for your feature (`git checkout -b feature-name`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature-name`).
-5. Open a pull request.

----